Dora Meeson: Early life and education

-The family returned to Melbourne in 1895, enabling Meeson to study at the National Gallery School.
-While a student there, Meeson met her future husband, George Coates.
+At the National Gallery School, Dora met her future husband, George Coates.
+They both participated in a poster competition on the theme of "Minerva," with Dora Meeson winning the prize.
 Coates and Meeson both contended for a scholarship to study at the Académie Julian in Paris.
 Ultimately, Coates received the scholarship and Meeson did not, and her family financed her studies in Paris.
+They planned to reunite on the other side of the world.